 The Headteacher will report any award of such an allowance to the Review Committee of the Pay Body.

-The arrangements for salary progression and salary safeguarding for teachers also apply to unqualified teachers.
+The arrangements for salary progression (outlined above) and salary safeguarding for teachers also apply to unqualified teachers.

 Salaries of Support Staff

 On appointing a member of support staff the job description determined for the post will be evaluated in accordance with the adopted [local authority] job evaluation scheme or via benchmarking internally and externally.
-Advice on appropriate evaluation processes will be sought from persons engaged by the Pay Body
+Advice on appropriate evaluation processes will be sought from persons engaged by the Pay Body.

 The Headteacher, in consultation with the Chair of the Pay Body, will determine the appropriate point on the evaluated range having regard to: